Kotlin/analysis-api/Writerside/topics/KaNamedClassSymbol.md

 ## Type utilities

 `val KaNamedClassSymbol.defaultType: KaType`
-: A class type where type parameters are substituted with matching type parameter types, e.g. `List<T>` for the `List` class.
+: A class type where type parameters are substituted with matching type parameter types, e.g., `List<T>` for the `List` class.

 ## Relation utilities